 Tangible personal property has a physical presence, it can be owned or leased and can be moved.
 Tangible personal property is different from intangible personal property (stocks and bonds) or real property (land or buildings).
 Other types of taxable sales of tangible personal property listed in Kansas sales tax law follow.
 Exceptions are noted.

-construction materials.
+CONSTRUCTION MATERIALS.
 Materials and supplies sold to contractors, sub-contractors, or repairmen for use by them in construction projects are subject to sales tax.
-Exception: Materials purchased by a contractor using a special project exemption number issued by the Kansas Department of Revenue or its authorized agent are exempt.